dodsonphillip62/notes/README.md

 4. Practice programming daily: Even if it 's just a short while, consistently coding helps improve your skills and keep you fluent in your chosen language or languages .
 5. Learn from others: Reach out to fellow programmers for advice, code reviews, or just to bounce ideas off of them.
 This helps you grow as a developer and also builds your professional network.
 6. Keep an open mind: As you learn new languages or technologies, don't be afraid to try something different.
 It 'll help you become a well-rounded developer who can adapt to various situations.

+# 2024-03-04
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive to write clean, readable, and maintainable code.
+Always consider the long-term implications of your design choices and avoid unnecessary complexity.
+Remember that what you build today may be read, understood, and modified by others tomorrow.
+So, keep it simple, logical, and elegant."

+"In addition, 'Premature optimization is the root of all evil.' — Donald Knuth.
+Focus on writing correct and clear code first, then optimize only when necessary and where it truly matters.
+Lastly, 'Code is read much more often than it is written.' — Robert C. Martin (Uncle Bob).
+Invest time in commenting and documenting your code for the sake of clarity and ease of understanding for your fellow developers and your future self."